 How to Make the Most Out of Your Contact Labels

-Difference of Contact labels and Google Groups
+Difference Between Contact Labels and Google Groups

-Share Contacts In One Easy Step!
+Share Contacts in One Easy Step!

 Importance of Labels

 In order to share your contacts, they first have to be organized in contact labels.
 Labels are a great way to manage your contacts in groups!
 It makes the process easy and organized.

 After your contacts are organized, you’ll be able to share your Google contact labels with your colleagues!

 To do so, just click on the share icon that will appear on the right side of the label, enter the names/email addresses of the users you want to share with, and click share!

 Steps to follow to share your Google Contact labels

 Time needed: 2 minutes.